False Prophecise of David Wilkerson on the End Times

 David Wilkerson admitted this was a false prophecy due to market reaching record high by May 22, 2000 (7 days later).
 From a cover letter dated May 22, 2000 when asked about his warning that the stock market was going to crash, when it didn't, Wilkerson states:

 "In prayer, I have told the Lord I am ready at any time to confess I am wrong - that I must have spoken from my own fears or that I have spoken unadvisedly.
 Recently, when the market reached record highs, I wondered if those calling me a false prophet were right."

 "No matter what others think, I cannot shake off the urgency of the Holy Spirit to warn God's people. . . .
-I hear God's still, small voice saying, "It is coming.
+I hear God's still, small voice saying, 'It is coming.
 It will happen suddenly.
-Forget the criticism -- warn the people."
+Forget the criticism -- warn the people.' "

-So what we have in one sentence he refutes in another, i.e., previously he said, being as the stock marked did not fail he must have spoken from his own fears (and thus not from God) and thus he was in error.
+So what we have in one sentence Wilkerson refutes in another, i.e., previously he said, being as the stock marked did not fail he must have spoken from his own fears (and thus not from God) and thus he was in error.
 But a few sentences later he says it's still coming.
 How many other prophets sing this same tune with every false prophecy? (he admits other errors in this same newsletter re divorce and starting church homes).

-Wilkerson admitted his mistake this time.
+Wilkerson admitted his mistakes, however:

-Doesn't he claim to being lead by the Holy Spirit?
+- Doesn't he claim to being lead by the Holy Spirit?

-Was it God's spirit that led him astray?
+- Was it God's spirit that led him astray?

-Does the Holy Spirit lead believers astray?
+- Does the Holy Spirit lead believers astray?

-What does scripture tells us about those who give false prophecies?
+What does scripture say about false prophets?